DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client.md

 }
 ```

-You would probably want to use the `import` statement to import this function but this won't work.

-TestCafe test files are internally processed with [Babel](https://babeljs.io).
-Because of its peculiarities, you cannot import client function dependencies with the `import` statement if you want to use them under the same name they are imported.
+Note that TestCafe internally processes test files with [Babel](https://babeljs.io).
+To avoid issues caused by code transpiling, use the [require](https://nodejs.org/api/modules.html#modules_require) function instead of the `import` statement to import client function dependencies.

-Use the [require](https://nodejs.org/api/modules.html#modules_require) Node.js function in that case.

 **test.js**